-Happy customers are a restaurant’s most potent form of marketing because they do a lot of the work for you: suggesting your establishment to friends and family, writing stellar online reviews and sharing content on social media platforms.
+Happy customers are a restaurant’s most potent form of marketing.
+They do a lot of the work for you: suggesting your establishment to friends and family, writing positive online reviews and sharing content on social media.

 If you’re searching for ways to create happy, loyal customers and drive repeat business, you might want to bookmark this page.

 - How do I calculate it?

 - What is a good customer retention rate?